nazmul-devops/personal-docs-site/src/docs/postgresql-database-backup/README.md

 # PostgreSQL Database Automatic Backup with cronjob

-By Kallol Biswas & Nazmul Islam (Swapan) - DevOps Engineer at InNeed Cloud
+By Kallol Biswas & Nazmul Islam (Swapan) - Junior DevOps Engineer at InNeed Cloud

 ## What is Database Backup?